fuse-box/fuse-box/docs/introduction.md

 [![NPM](https://nodei.co/npm/fuse-box.png?downloads=true)](https://nodei.co/npm/fuse-box/)

-FuseBox is a bundler/module loader that combines the power of webpack, JSPM and SystemJS.
+FuseBox is a bleeding edge bundler/module loader with super powers - Blazing speed, simplicity and ultimate flexibility.

 It is blazing fast (it takes 50-100ms to re-bundle) which makes it extremely convenient for developers.
 It requires zero configuration to bundle such monsters like `babel-core`.